MileHacker Logo

 • Chiang Mai National Museum: Focuses on the history of the Lanna Kingdom, with artifacts from prehistoric times through Lanna period.

-• Chiang Mai Arts & Cultural Centre: In the Old City, it has the city's history, people, and way of life via interactive exhibits.
+• Chiang Mai Arts & Cultural Center: In the Old City, it has the city's history, people, and way of life via hands-on displays.

 • Lanna Folklife Museum: Next to the Arts & Cultural Centre, it displays tools, costumes, and religious artifacts.

-• Museum of World Insects and Natural Wonders: A quirky museum with a vast collection of insects and natural specimens.
+• Museum of World Insects and Natural Wonders: A quirky gallery with a vast collection of insects and natural specimens.

 Art Galleries & Cultural Centers